infrahq/infra/docs/getting-started/quickstart.md

 infra login <INFRA_SERVER_HOSTNAME> --skip-tls-verify
 ```

 Next, view this user's cluster access.
-You should see the user has `view` access to the `example` cluster connected above:
+You should see the user has `view` access to the `example-cluster` cluster connected above:

 ```
 infra list